 Environments that give rise to SCC are often specific to particular alloys, thus making SCC very difficult to predict unless tests have been conducted simulating the operating conditions or failures have been noted previously under similar conditions.

-As the corrosive environment is essential for SCC to occur, the designer should ensure that approved protective anti-corrosion coatings are specified.
+As the corrosive environment is essential for SCC to occur, it is important that the designer ensures that approved protective anti-corrosion coatings are specified.

 The Influence of Stress on Stress Corrosion Cracking

 The effect of applied tensile stress on SCC varies with materials.
-In some cases a threshold stress concentration factor Kiscc can be specified, below which failure by SCC cannot occur (see Subsection 11.3.5).
+In some cases a threshold stress concentration factor Kiscc can be specified, below which failure by SCC cannot occur (see Section 11.3.5).
 In other cases, SCC occurs at all values of applied tensile stress, the time to failure being dependent on the stress level.

-Tensile stresses in joint assemblies that can give rise to SCC may be imposed by several sources, in addition to the normal working stresses in the system.
+Tensile stresses in joint assemblies that can give rise to SCC can be imposed by several sources, in addition to the normal working stresses in the system.
 Misalignment or gaps between joint faces can cause high surface tensile stresses which when combined with an unfavourable grain orientation can result in rapid SCC failures.
 Such failures can be avoided by ensuring that gaps are properly shimmed, and the alignment of assemblies is checked.

-Fasteners with substantial interference fits can impose high tensile stresses in the flange’s transverse grain direction, leading to longitudinal cracks.Care should be taken to specify alloys that are highly resistant to SCC in these regions.
+Fasteners with substantial interference fits can impose high tensile stresses in the flange’s transverse grain direction, leading to longitudinal cracks.
+It is important to take care to specify alloys that are highly resistant to SCC in these regions.

-In some cases, manufacturing processes may leave components with residual surface tensile stresses.
+In some cases, manufacturing processes can leave components with residual surface tensile stresses.
 Examples of such processes are bending, tube drawing, stretch forming, electro discharge machining (EDM) and some cutting operations.
 An indication of what level of residual stresses can be imparted by these operations is given in Reference 13.5.
-Heat treatment processes may also leave residual stresses, especially for components with complex shapes.
-All residual tensile stresses should be reduced or eliminated by thermal treatments or by mechanical means.
+Heat treatment processes can also leave residual stresses, especially for components with complex shapes.
+It is important that all residual tensile stresses are reduced or eliminated by thermal treatments or by mechanical means.

 Compressive surface stresses can be introduced in many components by shot peening.
 This process is very useful for controlling SCC in critical parts.